 Bamboo Rods | lines, guides, and spacing

 Very early bamboo rods used silk lines coated with linseed oil.
 The history of fly lines dates back to the 1700s, when horse hair was used, but I will focus on more recent developments.
 The early rods themselves used smallish guides by today's standards.
 Lines were mainly all silk and were not as thick in diameter as today's plastic lines.
 I'm not talking about line weights, I'm talking about thicknesses.
 The guides were quite adequate and suitable for the diameters of the silk lines back then.
-Today's guides are bigger, more robust, and have evolved to run larger plastic diameter lines through them.
+Today's guides are bigger, more robust, and have evolved to run larger plastic-diameter lines through them.
+Leaders, the most critical piece of equipment, have evolved dramatically over the last hundred years and continue to improve over time.
+My leaders are both furled and silk leaders.
+I use nail knot connections only for seamless energy transfer from line to leader.

 Bamboo rods, like musical instruments, all have their intricacies and idiosyncrasies, much like their human counterparts.